-The Innocents (Les Innocentes) is French director Anne Fontaine (Coco Before Chanel) most recent feature.
+The Innocents (Les Innocentes) is French director Anne Fontaine (Coco Before Chanel)’s most recent feature.
 It was part of the official selection at Sundance 2016.
 It is based on a true story.

 Poland, December 1945, right after the war.
-A French Red Cross lady doctor must help a group of cloistered nuns in advanced states of pregnancy, the result of massive rape.
+A French Red Cross female doctor must help a group of cloistered nuns in advanced states of pregnancy, the result of massive rape.

 Fontaine is a bit overdoing it toward the end with over-dramatic music that was absent in the earlier part, which was okay since we can recognize drama when we see it.
 But at the end of the day she gets the emotion right.
 Her gentle and simple ways in crafting a delicate human drama simply works fine.

 *** Out in July in the US, the film is showing, starting August 19, at Cinema Du Parc.